 Saltwater fishing in Florida...
+What to know before you go:

-What you must know before you go Saltwater fishing licenses are sold online at GoOutdoorsFlorida.com, at county tax collectors' offices and at many license agents.
-Licenses may also be obtained over the telephone by dialing toll-free, 1-888-FISH-FLORIDA (347-4356).
-An additional fee is charged for telephone and Internet services.
-For any recreational licensing information not contained in this publication, please go to MyFWC.com/License.
+Saltwater fishing licenses can be obtained online at GoOutdoorsFlorida.com, at county tax collectors' offices and license agents, or by calling toll-free 888-FISH-FLORIDA (347-4356).
+Handling fees apply for telephone and Internet services.
+For current recreational licensing information, please visit MyFWC.com/License.

-Florida residents
+Florida residents: